panoply/vscode-liquid/README.md

 <br>

 <strong>Custom keybindings</strong><br>

-_If you don't like the defaults then rebind editor.action.formatDocument in the keyboard shortcuts menu of vscode._
+_If you don't like the defaults then rebind `editor.action.formatDocument` via the keyboard shortcuts menu of vscode._

 ### Using .liquidrc rule file